The-Story-Engine/TheStoryEngine/infrastructure/README.md

 ## How to deploy

 We have 2 environments, staging and production.

-Production is automatically deployed using github actions, from all commits to master.
-Staging is deployed to manually:
+The initial deploy of each is done locally using `make deploy`.

+Deletion protection is then switched on in the RDS databases and subsequent iterations to the infrastructure can happen through github actions.

+Each pull request on main where files are changed within the `infrastructure` directory, is commented with the changes it contains with regard to the prod and staging environments.

+The staging and production environments each then have an action that can be manually triggered to deploy those updates.

+This process keeps critical secrets such as the JWT key and hasura admin secret out of the deploy process and reduces the risk of accidental destructive operations.

+Here are the instructions for local deployment:

 - Sign your local AWS cli in to the TSE AWS account as your IAM user.
 - Copy `.env.example` to `.env` and fill out the properties: